webcomics/dosage/doc/README.txt

 Notice
 -------
 This software is in no way intended to publically "broadcast" comic strips, it is purely for personal use.
-Please be aware that by making these strips publically available (without the explicit permission of the author) you may be infringing upon various copyrights.
+Please be aware that by making downloaded strips publically available (without the explicit permission of the author) you may be infringing upon various copyrights.

 Usage
 ------
-List available comics (over 4000 at the moment):
+List available comics (over 4400 at the moment):

 `$ dosage -l`